Intro | Chapter 1 | Chapter 2 | Chapter 3 | Chapter 4 | Chapter 5 | Free Swipe File

 The strength of the call to action in the post.
 Instead of just asking the account you’re working with to tag you in the caption, tell them you want a call to action to follow you.
 If you’re a brand and want to drive sales and traffic to your product pages, you can do so too, but remember that if they’re following you, you can put that post in front of them at any time.

-You can also find the engagement ratings of any account (and compare and contrast):
+For example, you can find the engagement ratings of any account (and compare and contrast):

 One of the best features is finding the most liked and commented on posts on any account you are interested in potentially working with: